asreview/asreview-dory/README.md

 ---

-Thank you for using ASReview NEMO!
+Enjoy using ASReview NEMO!
 We hope these new models enhance your systematic review processes.